taiqihe/eeg_emb_rsa/README.md

 4. Run `transfer_transcription.py` to put the actual texts into the TextGrid files.

 5. Use MFA to align the words with sounds.
-A sample command looks like this (with the provided pronunciation dictionary that added missing words):
+A sample command looks like this (with the default pretrained English model and our pronunciation dictionary that added missing words):

    ```
    mfa align --clean TEC_source/ english_pronunciations.dict english TEC_outputs